axd1967/lander/README.txt

 - review units
    - output: option for ft/nm units
 - add some screenshots of the logic
+- move to Markdown
+- add total time counter
 - optimizations
    - better use of LST X
+   - fit into 15C memory (19 46 0-0)
    - precomputed factors?
-   - better approximations (symplectic Euler?)
+   - better approximations (RK4?)
    - renumber variables according to keyboard layout
-   - get rid of Earth routines